Water Safety Program

 The Autism Society of Greater Akron (ASGA) partnered with the Greater Akron YMCA to develop a Water Safety Program that launched in the Fall of 2017.
 Individuals with Autism Spectrum Disorder (ASD) are 160 times as likely to die from drowning as the general pediatric population.
 Given this exceptionally heightened risk of drowning for children with autism, swimming classes should be the intervention of top priority.

-Join our interest list for fall 2024!
+Join our interest list for sprint 2025!

 Proud child earning his swimming award.